Meteor (film)

-Meteor is a 1979 American science fiction disaster film directed by Ronald Neame, and starring Sean Connery and Natalie Wood.
-The film's premise, which follows a group of scientists struggling with Cold War politics after an asteroid is detected to be on a collision course with Earth, was inspired by a 1967 MIT report Project Icarus.
+Meteor is a 1979 American science fiction disaster film directed by Ronald Neame and starring Sean Connery and Natalie Wood.
+The film's premise, which follows a group of scientists struggling with Cold War politics after an asteroid is detected to be on a collision course with Earth, was inspired by a 1967 MIT report, Project Icarus.
 The screenplay was written by Oscar winner Edmund H. North and Stanley Mann.

 The international cast also includes Karl Malden, Brian Keith, Martin Landau, Trevor Howard, Joseph Campanella, Richard Dysart and Henry Fonda.
-The film was a box office flop and received negative reviews, but it was nonetheless nominated for an Academy Award for Best Sound.
+The film was a box-office flop and received negative reviews, but it was nonetheless nominated for the Academy Award for Best Sound.

 Plot

-After the asteroid Orpheus in the Asteroid Belt is hit by a comet, dozens of asteroid fragments are sent on a collision course towards Earth, along with a five-mile wide fragment which will cause an extinction-level event.
+After the asteroid Orpheus in the asteroid belt is hit by a comet, dozens of asteroid fragments are sent on a collision course with Earth, along with a five-mile-wide fragment that will cause an extinction-level event.
 While the United States government engages in political maneuvering, the smaller asteroid fragments preceding the main body wreak havoc on the planet, revealing the threat.
-The United States has a secret orbiting nuclear missile platform satellite named Hercules, which was designed by Dr. Paul Bradley.
+The United States has a secret orbiting nuclear missile platform satellite named Hercules that was designed by Dr. Paul Bradley.
 It was intended to defend Earth against a threat like Orpheus, but instead was commandeered by the U.S. Armed Forces to become an orbiting weapon now aimed at the Soviet Union.
 After many calculations, it is determined that the fourteen nuclear missiles on board Hercules are not enough to stop the asteroid.

-The United States has known that the Soviet Union also has a similar weapons satellite called Peter the Great in orbit, with its sixteen nuclear warheads pointed down at the United States.
+The United States has known that the Soviet Union also has a similar weapons satellite in orbit called Peter the Great, with its sixteen nuclear warheads pointed at the United States.
 Needing the additional firepower to stop Orpheus, the President goes on national television and reveals the existence of Hercules, explaining it was created to meet the threat that Orpheus represents.
-He also offers the Soviets a chance to save face by announcing they, too, had the same program and their own satellite weapon.
+He also offers the Soviets a chance to save face by announcing that they had the same program and their own satellite weapon.
 To coordinate the counter-effort between the two countries, Bradley requests a Soviet scientist named Dr. Alexei Dubov.

 Bradley and Harry Sherwood of NASA meet at the control center for Hercules, located beneath 195 Broadway in Lower Manhattan.
 Major General Adlon is the commander of the facility.
 Dubov and his interpreter Tatiana Donskaya arrive, and Bradley gets to work on breaking the ice between them.
 Since Dubov cannot admit the existence of the Soviet device, he agrees to Bradley's proposal that they work on the "theoretical application" of how a "theoretical" Soviet space platform's weapons would be coordinated with the American platform.